How to Bend Text with Paint.NET

-Open the Paint.NET website, and click paint.net 4.0.10 to save the software’s setup.
+If you don’t already have Paint.NET, you can download it free from the Paint.NET website.
 When you’ve installed it with the setup wizard, open the program’s window shown in the snapshot below.
-That includes a basic Text option on its Tool menu.
-This option is not sufficient for curving text.
+As you can see, Paint.NET has a built-in Text option on the Tool menu, but that option doesn’t include features for curving text.

-However, one of the great things about Paint.NET is that it has a variety of plug-ins which greatly extend the software’s options.
-One of those is the Dpy plug-in pack that adds numerous tools to Paint.NET which are ideal for bending text.
+However, one of the powerful features of Paint.NET is that it supports a variety of plug-ins which greatly extend the software’s options.
+One of those is the Dpy plug-in pack that adds numerous tools to Paint.NET which allow the bending of text.
 Dpy includes Circle Text, SpiralText and WaveText tools.

 Add this plug-in to Paint.NET before opening the software.
-You can save its Zip to Windows by clicking dpyplugins8.1.zip on this page.
+You can download dpyplugins8.1.zip on this page.
 Unzip the plug-in’s compressed folder by opening it in Windows 10 File Explorer and pressing the Extract all button.
 You must extract the Zip to Paint.NET’s Effects folder.

 Now run Paint.NET and click Effects > Text Formations to open the submenu shown in the shot directly below.
 That includes eight new editing options for text.
 The ones we’re most interested in are the Circle Text, SpiralText and WaveText tools.